Bleed

-Bleed refers to objects that extend beyond the edge of the printed page.
-In the image below you see how the picture of the monkey and the gray rectangle go beyond the edge of the page.
+For an example of the use of bleed, look at the image below.
+The picture of the monkey and the gray rectangle go beyond the edge of the page.
+They ‘bleed off’ the edge of the paper.

 Full bleed means that an image extends beyond the edge of the page on all four sides.